Creative Print Strategies to Boost Nonprofit Donor Engagement

-Sharing your need could take many forms.
+Sharing your need could take many forms depending on your nonprofit marketing methods.
 Perhaps you have a wishlist of items for a program you’re operating and donors can get involved by purchasing from an online list or contributing towards the total price.
 Or maybe you have a need for volunteers to help administer your services and those who are committed to your cause could step in and participate.
 No matter how you choose to express it, sharing your need can make all the difference!

 Once you’ve got these three strategies in hand, it’s time to decide on your delivery method.
 Keep reading for our best print marketing picks for boosting donor engagement!

 Sending out a newsletter to your stakeholders at regular intervals is an effective way to keep your donors involved and engaged in the important work you do.
 When you create your own custom newsletter, sharing your victories is as simple as designating a specific area of your design to be that issue’s featured success story.
 Spreading the word about your current needs can similarly take the form of a special call-out box that you build into your design, and you can find a way to retell your story in just about any editorial you include.
 Keeping your layout and base elements consistent allows the reader to anticipate what they’ll find in each issue and encourages them to keep reading.
 Best of all, you have complete editorial control, ensuring that your organization’s mission and personality will shine through in each edition of your newsletter!